 There’s almost not really a recipe here, and the amounts are a little approximate, but hopefully the pictures give you enough inspiration you can start with to develop as you like.
 The nests I have made with granola and chocolate (or you can use the coconut oil, maple syrup and cocoa powder mix I used for these strawberry truffles) but you could also use other cereals.
 We used to use rice crispies when I was a kid and I have also seen broken up weetabix which look quite twig-like.
 I like granola for its crunch and it looks fairly nest-like plus more practically that’s what we had.
 Lower-sugar is definitely worth trying to find especially given it’s going to be covered in chocolate.

 The white chocolate-covered blueberry ‘eggs’ are as I made for my dessert gnocchi and they are delicious, I could happily eat a number of them alone (even me who is not that much of a fan of white chocolate normally).
 Along with some strawberries, even better.

 I’ve tried to explain how I made the strawberry chicks and show photos of most of the steps but again, take this as a guide and be creative or do what works.
 I appreciate they are not totally chick-like but they look better in person than in photos, honest!

 And do play around with the idea too.
 The main thought was to make something fairly fun but that was still a fairly healthy Easter treat and hopefully that’s the case.
 I hope my kids will enjoy having them as part of Easter until I come up with something else.
 I will certainly happily eat them myself, and meanwhile I’m sharing them with all at Fiesta Friday, co-hosted this week by Josette @ thebrookcook and Lily @ little sweet baker, Foodie FriDIY and Throwback Thursday.

-- approx ½ cup granola (or other cereal)
+- 1/2 cup granola approx, or other cereal

 - 8 strawberries